babylouie28/renoise-ng/lua/com.neurogami.RandyNoteColumns.xrnx/README.md

 Randy Note Columns works with a track's note columns.
 It will set up a Renoise timer function that will randomly select a note column to play solo for that track.
 The select note column will then stay solo for some random interval.

+Download a packaged version from the [Neurogami code page.]([http://neurogami.com/code/)

 ### Background